decorator-factory/typing-tips/docs/tutorials/generics/custom-variance/index.md

 something_else(parent_box)  # Error
 ```

-So our `Box` class should stay covariant.
+So our `Box` class should stay invariant.

 ## How to make the `Box` covariant?